 For guidelines on managing multiple application versions and application updates, see Application Versions.

-When you update an app, you can choose to send a push notification to the devices of users who have installed the app and have the new version assigned to them.
+When you update an app, you can choose to have EASE send a push notification to the devices of users who have installed the app and have the new version assigned to them.
 On iOS devices, the push notification flags the App Catalog icon on the user's Home screen with a badge that identifies the number of updates available.
 On Android devices, the user receives a notification in the Notifications area and can tap it to open the App Catalog.

 Update button: When a native app is installed on the device and an update for that app is available, the Open button changes to Update on the All page and any other page listing the app in the App Catalog.
 The user can tap Update to install the update directly from the app listing.